Children’s Hospice South West’s response to coronavirus

 We are so thankful for the passion and dedication that many hundreds of volunteers consistently demonstrate in support for CHSW.
 However, we would ask that all of our volunteers continue to look after themselves and their families as a first priority as we continue to journey through the Government’s roadmap to easing restrictions.

-Please ensure you are taking all the necessary steps to protect yourself during this time, your health and wellbeing are very important to us.
+Please ensure you are continuing to take all the necessary steps to protect yourself during this time - your health and wellbeing are very important to us!

-We would like to thank our volunteers for their wonderful ongoing support and we hope to see you all again soon.
+We would like to thank our volunteers for their wonderful ongoing support and we can’t wait to see you all in person again soon!